diana-hep/oamap/README.md

 There are three layers of abstraction here: types of objects generated at runtime (such as `str` from `List(uint8)`), the PLUR types that are directly encoded in Numpy, and the Numpy arrays themselves.

-To move a large dataset, we only need to move a subset of the Numpy arrays— everything else can be reconstructed. ("Move" might mean network transfers, loading data from disk, or paging RAM through the CPU cache.)
+To move a large dataset, we only need to move a subset of the Numpy arrays— everything else can be reconstructed.
+"Move" might mean network transfers, loading data from disk, or paging RAM through the CPU cache.

 ## Particle physics example

-To follow along, check out [Revision 162](https://github.com/diana-hep/plur/releases/tag/rev162) and
+To follow along, check out [Revision 163](https://github.com/diana-hep/plur/releases/tag/rev163) and

 ```bash
 python setup.py install --user